griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 ~~~

 ---
-An @QueryProjection can also be placed on the Entity constructor itself and, in this example, is generated as QSalaryDetail.create().
+The @QueryProjection can also be placed on the Entity constructor itself and, in this example, is generated as the method QSalaryDetail.create().

 ~~~java
 @QueryProjection